tommyzhouyz/evolve/README.md

 - Change how many points you get per coin.
 - Make instance or class variables to control hardcoded values like the ones just mentioned.
 - Use WASD instead of arrows for movement.
-- Change the dimensions of the game board.
+- Change the dimensions of the game gamePanel.
 - Make a new coin appear whenever the player picks one up.
 - Change the tile size.
   - Remember to update your image files, or scale the images.